 Although box springs were once the standard when it came to one’s sleep set-up, this is no longer the case.
 Consumers now have more options from companies like Ikea, where bed frames use slats instead of the more traditional box springs.
 Adding to this, some bed frames are now adjustable and can be positioned at an angle for sitting up and/or TV viewing purposes, which means buying a mattress not only consists of finding the right product for you and your significant other, but also one that will fit into your bedframe.
 And finally, some of us have decided to go the minimalist route, opting out of everything but the mattress itself, directly on the floor.
-Well, we’ve got news for you: whether you have a traditional box spring, a slatted frame, an adjustable frame, or the floor itself, Tuft & Needle’s mattress should your situation with minimal effort.
+Well, we’ve got news for you: whether you have a traditional box spring, a slatted frame, an adjustable frame, or the floor itself, the Tuft & Needle should your situation with minimal effort.

 We know what you’re thinking: this is all well and great, but buying a mattress online seems like a terrible idea; what if we hate it and then get stuck with a large, fairly expensive product we don’t want?
 Tuft & Needle is way ahead of you on this one, as they provide a 100-night trial with no-hassle returns.
 Adding to this wonder, they also provide a 10-year warranty with purchase, although they tout that this mattress is built to last even longer than that.
 Moreover, receiving and setting up this mattress is quick and easy.
 Since it’s shipped rolled up in a medium-sized box, all it takes is unboxing it, unrolling it, cutting through some plastic, and allowing the mattress some time to expand.

-Tuft & Needle has made a name for itself in the mattress industry and no longer needs an introduction.
+Tuft & Needle has made a name for itself in the industry and no longer needs an introduction.
 With over 10,000 5-star reviews, and praise from reputable news outlets like Forbes, Fortune, Entrepreneur, and the New York Times, T&N has a reputation that directly correlates with the quality mattress they produce.

 2. Casper Sleep Mattress – Proprietary Foam Keeps Users Cool

-Like the Tuft & Needle mattress reviewed above, Casper has created a mattress that has taken the mattress industry by storm and has played a part in disrupting the industry in just a few years’ time.
+Like the Tuft & Needle mattress above, Casper has created a mattress that has taken the mattress industry by storm and has played a part in disrupting the industry in just a few years’ time.
 Casper’s goal is in the name, as they designed their mattress to be so comfortable that sleepers forget it’s even there (much like Casper is the name of a ghost – hint, hint).
 Casper’s lofty goals and amazing execution have made quite a name for the brand and for this specific mattress: Time lists it as one of their 25 best inventions of 2015, Fast Company lists it as one of 2017’s most innovative companies, and the Business Intelligence Group honored Casper with its Big Innovation Award for 2016.
 Adding to this, Casper continually improves their flagship mattress based on customer input and feedback, which has resulted in them receiving over 36,000 reviews across multiple platforms averaging over 4.5 (out of 5) stars.

 Now, onto the mattress itself!
 Unlike the mattresses of yesteryear that were created overseas, this Casper mattress is designed and built in the USA.
 Adding to this, Casper uses high quality, durable materials to produce a mattress that will hold up over time.
 They start with a strong support foam bottom layer that’s purpose is to strengthen the above layers and provide lasting durability.
 Above this layer is an adaptive transition foam, meant to distribute weight equally and resulting in superb comfort.
 Next, Casper uses responsive memory foam to relieve pressure on the sleeper.
 Finally, Casper’s top layer is made of their proprietary open-cell foam that offers a dual benefit: it provides ample bounce and it keeps the user cool at all times.
 The mattress is specifically designed to maintain sleeper coolness, and this open-cell top layer uses convection and conduction to actually circulate heat away from the body.
 Additionally, Casper’s memory form layer is able to pull heat from the open-cell layer; as a result, heat is always being pulled downward and away from the sleeper, keeping the temperature perfectly comfortable on top of the mattress.
 Casper’s layers are then wrapped in a knit cover made from “premium textiles” and has a zip-off feature allowing for super easy washing.